svoop/aixm/README.md

 # AIXM

 Partial implementation of the [Aeronautical Information Exchange Model (AIXM 4.5)](http://aixm.aero) and it's dialect [Open FlightMaps eXchange format (OFMX 0)](https://gitlab.com/openflightmaps/ofmx/wikis) for Ruby.

-For now, only the parts needed to automize the AIP import of [open flightmaps](https://openflightmaps.org) are part of this gem.
-Most notably, the gem is only a builder for snapshot files and does not parse them.
+It is only a builder for snapshot files and does not parse them.

+> [!IMPORTANT]
+> For personal reasons, I am no longer contributing to Open Flightmaps and therefore this gem is now archived and will not be updated anymore.
+Feel free to contact me if you want to revive or sponsor it.

 * [Homepage](https://github.com/svoop/aixm)
 * [API](https://www.rubydoc.info/gems/aixm)